baiyueh/PANINIpy/Documentation/Papers/distributional_regionalization.rst

    </div>

 **Description**:
-Compute the logarithm of the number of non-negative integer matrices.
+Compute the logarithm of the number of non-negative integer matrices with specified row and column sums.

 **Parameters**: